Traction therapy

 Indications

-This therapy is suitable for symptoms of disc origin, including upper limb radicular pain caused by cervical disc herniation, sciatica due to lumbar disc herniation, and intermittent claudication caused by spinal stenosis.
+This therapy is suitable for symptoms caused by disc pathology, including radicular pain in the upper limbs due to cervical disc herniation, sciatica from lumbar disc herniation, and intermittent claudication caused by spinal stenosis.
 Specific conditions such as degenerative spondylolisthesis or facet joint syndrome, confirmed through imaging, may also be considered for treatment.

 Application Methods and Dosage